servo/servo.org/_posts/2025-10-24-this-month-in-servo.md

 tags:       blog
 title:      "This month in Servo: experimental mode, Trusted Types, strokeText(), and more!"
 date:       2025-10-24
-summary:    Click the radioactive symbol button (☢) to enable experimental web platform features.
+summary:    Click the experimental mode button (☢) to enable bleeding-edge web platform features.
 categories:
 ---